-First, be sure necessary medical attention is provided to the patient, visitor, or employee.
-Then, notify the Administrative Supervisor and fill out a Verge Event Report with enough information to thoughtfully explain the condition.
+Notify Administrative Supervisor and fill out a Verge Event Report with enough information to thoughtfully explain the condition.
 Any unexpected or unusual incident that is not part of the normal patient or visitor experience must be reported to the Risk Management office.
 Reports must be made before the end of the shift during which the incident took place.
 Clinical occurrences must also be documented in the patient's electronic medical record.